-Want to attract remote workers, home buyers, shoppers and visitors to your locality?
+Want to attract investment, remote workers, home buyers, shoppers and visitors to your locality?

 The challenges facing Ireland’s towns and villages are well documented and many of these challenges have been further exacerbated by the Covid-19 pandemic.